Working time – there are limits!

 derogation clause on “autonomous workers” which let to miss-and ill-use

-However, the directive is now more than 20 years in place and the legal text as such did not change.
+Since its last revision in 2003 the directive did not change.
 What about new forms of employment and work organisation?
 People working in this new work environment are autonomous workers by nature.
 The Commission is acknowledging the changes which take place but is the directive as it is now sufficient to provide protection?